Ted-Koomen/resume/src/pages/2020-08-19-ruby-meta/index.md

 tag: ["ruby", "ruby on rails", "metaprogramming"]
 featured: true
 image: '../../images/ruby-banner.jpg'
+snippet: "So now how do you treat programs as data, and why would you do that?
+If you have worked in Rails you have been using many methods that are a result of metaprogramming."
 ---

 You may be asking yourself "why is there a cuttlefish with a ruby hanging off of its head" or "what does this have to do with metaprogramming at all?".